Reading Time: 5 minutes

 What is Borderline Personality Disorder?

-- An intense fear of being abandoned
+- Intense fear of being abandoned, or abandonment

 - An inability to tolerate being alone

-- Feelings of emptiness or boredom
+- Chronic feelings of emptiness or boredom

 - Displays of intense, inappropriate anger, or difficulty with controlling anger

 - Intense, unstable mood swings

 - Paranoid thoughts related to stress

 - Severe dissociative symptoms where a person feels cut off from themselves, or like they have lost touch with reality

 - Repeated acts of suicidal behavior such as wrist cutting or intentional drug overdose

 If you or a loved one is exhibiting any of the above signs and symptoms of BPD, getting professional help now can prevent this mental disorder from becoming worse and opening the door to other disorders including drug addiction.
 Those who suffer from drug addiction and BPD can experience a range of worsened physical, mental, and emotional health problems, as well as the risk for overdose, suicide, and death.